Please read this advice alongside the NEU’s main FAQ advice for members which covers a range of general matters.

 What should happen if a case of COVID-19 is confirmed at my residential establishment?

-DfE advice on the procedure to be followed is set out in point 4 of its guidance.
+DfE advice on the procedure to be followed is here.
 There are specific issues for residential establishments because your entire establishment or building should self-isolate if a resident shows symptoms.
 The Government accepts that supporting children and young people during self-isolation will be a complex task.
 Consideration should be given to the needs of the entire household and to each child and young person, working closely with parents and carers where appropriate.

 Should visits to my residential establishment be allowed?